Yuri Orlov: Deportation and US citizenship

 On 30 September 1986, the KGB proposed to expel Orlov from the Soviet Union after depriving him of his Soviet citizenship and met with approval from the Central Committee of the Communist Party of the Soviet Union.
 Orlov's discharge from Siberian exile was part of the U.S.–Soviet deal to release journalist Nicholas Daniloff.
 Orlov's release from exile and expulsion from the USSR lifted hopes among Westerners that the Helsinki process might finally start yielding progress.
-US President Jimmy Carter said, "As for Orlov, we're very delighted with this happy occurrence.
+Former US President Jimmy Carter said, "As for Orlov, we're very delighted with this happy occurrence.
 We would like to meet with him if he comes to this country, but I don't know that he will.
 I have no way of knowing his plans."

 On 10 December 1986, Orlov was awarded the Carter–Menil Human Rights Prize of $100,000.
 In 1987, Orlov began work at Cornell University as a scientist and professor.
-Orlov was a visiting Fellow at the European Organization for Nuclear Research (CERN) in 1988/89.
+Orlov was a visiting fellow at the European Organization for Nuclear Research (CERN) in 1988/89.
 A member of the American Academy of Arts and Sciences, Orlov studied particle accelerator design, beam interaction analysis and quantum mechanics.
 He authored and co-authored numerous research papers, articles on human rights, and an autobiography, Dangerous Thoughts (1991).

 In 1990, Gorbachev restored Soviet citizenship to Orlov and other 23 prominent exiles and emigres who lost the right in the period from 1966 to 1988.
 Orlov told Gorbachev, "I would say you have a very great power in your hands, the K.G.B., and you should therefore carry out your reforms without fearing anyone at all.
 Afterward, you should liquidate the K.G.B., because it is a cancer."
-On 18 July 1991, Orlov and Elena Bonner wrote an open letter about the fact that Soviet army and special troops have been systematically deporting thousands of Armenians from Azerbaijan to Armenia.
+On 18 July 1991, Orlov and Elena Bonner wrote an open letter about the fact that the Soviet Army and special troops have been systematically deporting thousands of Armenians from Azerbaijan to Armenia.